In The News

 The concept of a wealth tax in California is not a new one.
 This is the third such proposal in California, the last of which died without a vote by any body of the Legislature.
 But the very idea of a property tax on wealth has led to an unprecedented exodus of high-net-worth individuals from California.
 Whether the wealth tax will pass, how it would be applied, and whether it even passes legal muster is unclear.
 What is clear is that California continues to press for tax increases on all fronts—income, sales, property, excise, and business taxes—undeterred by the continued departure of individuals and businesses.

-If you have any questions about California’s current wealth tax proposal, breaking residency with California for tax purposes, or moving your business out of California, please contact a member of our team.
+If you have any questions about California’s current wealth tax proposal, breaking residency with California for tax purposes, or moving your business out of California, please contact Portraits By Z from San Diego, California member.